dayoonkwon/BioAge/README.md

 ## Step 2: compare original KDM bioage and phenoage algorithms with algorithms composed with new biomarker set

 The projected data and estimated models are saved as part of the list structure.
-The data set be drawn by typing `data`.
+The dataset can be drawn by typing `data`.
 The model can be drawn by typing `fit`.

 ``` r